tinawong15/news/README.md

 ## Features

 #### News API Usage
-When you visit the page for Entertainment, Sports, or Technology, you will see Top Headlines at the top of the page.
+When you visit the page for Entertainment, Sports, or Technology, you will see Top Headlines for the category.

 For each article, the following information about the article is displayed on the website:
 - title